-In order to apply for SENIF settings must complete the online SENIF Request Form which can be found via the link below.
+In order to apply for Special Educational Needs Inclusion Fund (SENIF), settings must complete the online SENIF Request Form.

 To ensure the child meets the criteria for SENIF, settings will be expected to provide the following pre-existing evidence uploaded to the request as part of completing the SENIF Request Form.
 For all requests (new and renewals) if this evidence is not received the request cannot be considered.

 - The most recently reviewed Early Years (EY) Personalised Plan.(Please see EY Personalised Plan Guidance for further information on how to complete a personalised plan)

 - The current Personalised Plan, including current attainment

 - The most recent Specialist Teacher’s Record of Support and Intervention (Record of Visit) if available.

 - For children who have been receiving Portage for at least 8 weeks who may require SENIF support in order to start at the setting, a home or group visit will be undertaken with the Portage Practitioner.

 - The EY setting Special Education Needs Coordinator (SENCO) or key person to complete the SENIF Request Form and the EY Personalised Plan.
 The Current EY Personalised Plan should include outcomes which build upon what the child is able to achieve at home from the Portage Long Term Aims Achieved and baseline attainment should be included which is obtained from the setting SENCO or key person observations of the child at the home or group visit and stay and play sessions at the setting.

 - The Portage Profile and report will be emailed to the SENIF Finance Team by the Portage Practitioner to accompany the request.